bobbintb/UnRAID-DiRT/README.md

 # UnRAID-DeDuper
 This project will eventually become a plugin for UnRAID.
 The complete plugin will consist of three parts:
 * Scanner - Ran once upon initialization.
-Reads the config file and scans the specified directrory and stores the results in a MongoDB.
+Reads the config file and scans the specified directrory and stores the results in a SQLite database.
 * Daemon - Monitors file system changes in real time and update the MongoDB accordingly.
 * WebUI - Manage everything from here.